Log in

 Lightning begins when the ice crystals in a thunderstorm cloud collide, generating a static electric charge.
 Positive charges flow to the top of the cloud, while negative charges gather at the bottom.

 The negative charge builds a downward channel called a “stepped leader”, searching for a ground connection.
 As this leader approaches, positive charges rise from the ground to meet it.
-When these charges connect, a powerful electric current surges, causing the visible flash of lightning.

 What is Lightning Prediction?